Soko J-22 Orao: Into flight

 During 31 October 1974, the Yugoslav prototype 25002 conducted its first flight from Batajnica Air Base near Belgrade, with Major Vladislav Slavujević at the controls.
 For political reasons, this flight was timed to deliberately coincide with the first flight of the IAR-93 Vultur prototype.
 The third aircraft, numbered 25003, which was a pre-production two-seater version, performed its first flight on 4 July 1977.
-This aircraft was lost almost a year later, the cause of the accident was attributed to the occurrence of tail flutter.
+This aircraft was lost almost one year later, the cause of the accident was attributed to the occurrence of tail flutter.

 Construction of further pre-production aircraft was unimpacted by the loss; during 1978, the first batches of pre-production machines were delivered to the Air Force Aircraft Testing Facility in Belgrade.
-Subsequent serial production was established at a facility outside Mostar, (now in Bosnia and Herzegovina); this facility would be abandoned in 1992 and heavily damaged during the Yugoslav Wars.
-Production would never be resumed either in Yugoslavia or in its successor states.
+Subsequent serial production was established at a facility outside Mostar, (now in Bosnia and Herzegovina); this facility would be abandoned in early 1992 and heavily damaged during the Yugoslav Wars.
+The Yugoslav Army reportedly stripped most of the equipment from the Mostar factory and transported as much as possible to the Utva facility in Pancevo, Serbia.
+However, in spite of this effort, volume production of the J-22 would never be resumed either in Yugoslavia or in its successor states.

 During October 1983, the first afterburner-equipped J-22 Orao was flown in Yugoslavia.
-On 22 November 1984, an Orao broke the sound barrier while in a shallow dive; this instance made the J-22 the first Yugoslav-designed aircraft to exceed Mach 1.
+On 22 November 1984, an Orao No 25101 broke the sound barrier while in a shallow dive at an angle of 25 degrees, piloted by test pilot Marjan Jelen, above Batajnica airport.; this instance made the J-22 the first Yugoslav-designed aircraft to exceed Mach 1.
 The aircraft is incapable of breaking the sound barrier in level flight, so it is classified as being a subsonic aircraft.